munemshams/Global-Historical-Business-Longevity-Analysis-Using-Python-and-Data-Integration/README.md

 -Asia is home to the world’s oldest continuously operating businesses (e.g., Japan’s Kongō Gumi, founded in 578 AD)

--Oceania has the highest number of countries without reliable business longevity data
+- Oceania has the highest number of countries without reliable business longevity data

--Categories like Hospitality, Postal Services, and Banking consistently appear among the oldest surviving industries
+- Categories like Hospitality, Postal Services, and Banking consistently appear among the oldest surviving industries

--There is a strong correlation between cultural continuity and long-term business survival
+- There is a strong correlation between cultural continuity and long-term business survival